 Between Aguachica and Medellin there is 464 KM, the route lasts an average of 8 hours and a half, the route that is taken is 45 to Puerto Araujo -passing San Martín, San Alberto, Barrancabermeja-, and then you must take route 62 to get to the Antioquia capital, Medellín

-Why book Aguachica to Medellin bus with redBus?
+Why book a Aguachica (Ces) a Medellin (Ant) bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Aguachica to Medellin.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Aguachica (Ces) to Medellin (Ant).
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Aguachica is a Colombian municipality located in the Department of Cesar, north of the country between the Andes and the Magdalena River.
 During the beginnings of the Republican Era the city became attractive for the cultivation of coffee.
 Afterwards, petroleum was discovered in the city, which motivated a second wave of investment and migration towards the city.
 Also, the creation of new highways connecting the city with the Caribbean contributed to a major growth in the cuty.Known as the City of the Middle Magdalena, and for its midway position between the mountains and the ocean, it has developed an important tourism industry, in order to host travelers of all kinds and needs.
 It also has attractive ecotourism destinations nearby.